cguth7/cguth7.github.io/_posts/2020-10-20-trees-in-games.md

 The top node is a chance node that "deals" the cards.
 To make it more readable, only 2 chance outcomes are shown, Player 1 dealt Q with Player 2 dealt J and Player 1 dealt Q with Player 2 dealt K.

 ![1-card poker game tree](../assets/section2/trees/infoset2.png)
-*1-card poker game tree from University of Alberta*
+*1-card poker game tree from University of Alberta 2015 paper HULHE is Solved*

 Player 1's initial action is to either bet or pass.
 If Player 1 bets, Player 2 can call or fold.
 If Player 1 passes, Player 2 can bet or pass.
 If Player 1 passed and Player 2 bet, then Player 1 can call or fold.

 Note the nodes that are circled and connected by a line.
 This means that they are in the same **information set**.
-An information set consists of equivalent states based on information known to that player.
+An information set consists of equivalent game states based on information known to that player.
 For example, in the top information set, Player 1 has a Q in both of the shown states, so his actions will be the same in both even though Player 2 could have either a K or J. The information known to Player 1 is "Card Q, starting action".
 At the later information set, the information known is "Card Q, I pass, opponent bets".
 All decisions must be made based only on information known to each player!
 However, these are actually different true game states.

-Looking at the information set at the bottom where Player 1 passes and Player 2 bets, Player 1 has the same information in both cases, but calling when Player 2 has a J means winning 2 and calling when Player 2 has a K means losing 2.
+Looking at the information set at the bottom after Player 1 passes and Player 2 bets, Player 1 has the same information in both cases, but calling when Player 2 has a J means winning 2 and calling when Player 2 has a K means losing 2.
 The payoffs are completely different!
+We can refer to these as different "worlds".
+Player 2 would also have equivalent states if the additional chance branches were shown where Player 2 also had the J or K cards.

-Therefore we can't simply propagate values up the tree as we can do in perfect information games.
+Because of this problem we can't simply propagate values up the tree as we can do in perfect information games.
 Later in the tutorial, we will discuss CFR (counterfactual regret minimization), which is a way to solve games like poker that can't be solved using minimax.

 ## Tic Tac Toe Tree